ateschan/rusty-reportcard/README.md

 # rustyReportcard
-This is a cli tool that generates a report card of all currently attended classes through the canvas api.
+This is a cli tool for canvas.